MNHost/Docks/markdown/cmdR.md

 ### Example Command Script

-Here’s an example of a basic command setup:,<br>
+Here’s an example of a basic command setup:

 ```lua
 return {